 In this case the “problem” is not that the client is introverted and feels shy.
 You can spend years of therapy helping your client feel better, or just help them implement strategies to have positive experiences that they can learn from and build their self confidence.

-Top Six Ways to Solve Problems in Coaching
+Top Seven Ways to Solve Problems in Coaching

 So, exactly how can we approach problems in coaching our clients?